Evolution from Francis turbine to Kaplan turbine: Changes

 Generally, the Kaplan turbine works on low heads (H) and high flow rates (Q).
 This implies that the specific speed (N_{s}) on which a Kaplan turbine functions is high, as specific speed (N_{sp}) is directly proportional to flow (Q) and inversely proportional to head (H).
-On the other hand, the Francis turbine works on low specific speeds and high heads.
+On the other hand, the Francis turbine works on high specific speeds and low heads.

 In the figure, it can be seen that the increase in specific speed (or decrease in head) has the following consequences: